FAST CHARGING

 Balancing price and convenience comes down to knowing what’s best for your vehicle.
 For instance, if your vehicle's maximum DC charging capability is 50 kW and you're occupying the ultra-fast charging station (250 kW), then you're going to be paying more whilst still receiving the same charge.

-Ultimately, the answer is yes, DC fast charging costs more than AC charging, but it’s important to ask yourself, “do I actually need to charge this fast or is it more logical to charge slower?”
+Ultimately, the answer is yes, DC fast charging costs more than AC charging, but it’s important to ask yourself, “Do I actually need to charge this fast or is it more logical to charge slower?”

 DC fast charging stations are ideal for commercial and public locations, meaning that you’re likely to find them at retail and hospitality locations, in commercial parking stations, fuel retailers, highway rest stops, and utility providers.